constellr/product-lst/README.md

 2. If you want to test locally that it works as intended use 'mkdocs build'.
 This requires your environement to be properly setup -> 'pdm sync'.
 3. Run 'mkdocs gh-deploy --clean'

-Warning, 'mkdocs gh-deploy' requires github pages to be disabled addly enough.
+Warning, 'mkdocs gh-deploy' requires github pages to be disabled oddly enough.